Chapter 44 : Goosebumps

 “And you — ?”

-He dropped his head into his hands, and I tried not to stare too hard at the way his skin, taut, golden brown, moved over the muscles in his back.
+At this, Potter immediately dropped his head into his hands in a sorry gesture of utter defeat.
+I tried not to stare too hard at the way his skin — taut, golden brown — moved over the muscles in his back.

 “Okay,” Potter said slowly, through gritted teeth.
 “I’m going to try not to freak out.”

 “And I’m going to try not to be offended,” I shot back dryly.
-This was not how the Morning After was supposed to go.
-Don’t get me wrong – I wasn’t expecting it to be all sweet and romantic, with breakfast in bed and bucketloads of cuddles.
-I knew that wasn’t realistic for a guy and a girl who shared a truckload of hatred, several unresolved arguments, and about five different incidents of broken noses between them.
+This was definitely not how the Morning After was supposed to go.
+Don’t get me wrong — I wasn’t expecting it to be all sweet and romantic, with breakfast in bed and smooth jazz playing in the background.
+I knew that wasn’t realistic for a guy and girl who shared years of hatred, several unresolved arguments, and about five different incidents of broken noses between them.

-Which was weird, because James Potter never panics.
-He always knows what to do.
-He always keeps a cool head.
+Which was weird, because James Potter never panicked.
+He always knew what to do; he always kept a cool head.

-...Except, apparently, on the rare occasion when he sleeps with his best mate’s sister.
+...Except, apparently, on the rare occasion when he slept with his best mate’s sister.

-“This cannot be happening,” Potter groaned, his hands shoved into his rumpled dark hair.
-He seemed to have completely forgotten I was here and, for that matter, sitting right next to him.
+“This cannot be happening,” Potter was groaning in clear distress, his hands shoved aggravatedly into his rumpled dark hair.
+He seemed to have completely forgotten I was in the greenhouse and, for that matter, sitting right next to him.

-“Is my morning breath that bad?”
+“Is my morning breath really that bad?”
 I joked feebly.

-Potter didn’t even acknowledge my half-assed attempt at lightening the mood.
-He was too busy contemplating the pros and cons of suicide, it seemed.
+Potter didn’t even acknowledge my half-assed attempt at lightening the mood — he was too busy silently contemplating the pros and cons of hari-kari, it seemed.
+His gaze bored into the ground before him, lips moving soundlessly as he stewed in his own personal swamp of toxic anxiety and dismay.

-“I let this happen,” he was mumbling - in obvious distress.
+“I let this happen,” Potter was mumbling to himself dazedly, head still in his hands.
 “I let this happen.
-This is my fault.”
+This is all my fault.”

 “Potter,” I began, though I had no idea what to say.

 “This is bad.
 So bad.”
-Potter was in a daze, mumbling the same couple sentences over and over again, almost like… like a trauma patient.
+Potter was in a stupor, repeating the same couple sentences over and over again almost like — like a trauma patient.

 Oh my god.